-Carmel J. Decker is counsel with Harwood Lloyd, practicing in its Insurance Defense Litigation and Commercial Litigation Departments.
+Carmel J. Decker is a Partner with Harwood Lloyd, practicing in its Insurance Defense Litigation and Commercial Litigation Departments.
 Ms. Decker concentrates her practice in employment law, civil rights violations, construction law, corporate and contract law and insurance law.

 Ms. Decker’s employment law practice includes complex litigation in state and federal courts involving wrongful termination, sexual harassment/hostile work environment, discrimination, retaliation, breach of contract, corporate and business law, common-law claims, ERISA, CEPA, the New Jersey Law against Discrimination, the Americans with Disabilities Act, the Age Discrimination in Employment Act, hiring practices, restrictive covenants, employee handbooks and workplace torts.
 Ms. Decker represents companies, public entities and public employees in matters involving civil rights violations, negligence and police conduct.
 Ms. Decker also handles matters involving directors’ and officers’ liability, particularly employment and civil rights disputes.
 Ms. Decker lectures on employment matters including sexual harassment/hostile work environment discrimination, hiring practices and litigation of employment issues.
 Ms. Decker drafts employee handbooks, counsels clients on risk management and regulatory compliance and provides preventive counseling to employers on employment issues.
 Ms. Decker also appears in matters before the New Jersey Division on Civil Rights and the Equal Employment Opportunity Commission.